Skip to the main content.

 Auto-closure not only saves you the additional task of closing a ticket, but also serves as a confirmation of fixes.

-When we launched Attack Surface Intel (ASI) seven months ago, we had maybe three prospects interested in it.
-Today, more than twenty US and global enterprises use ASI to consistently reduce their attack surface and stay ahead of hackers.
+When we launched ASE, we had maybe three prospects interested in it.
+Today, more than twenty U.S. and global enterprises use ASE to consistently reduce their attack surface and stay ahead of hackers.
 We already see over forty brands in trial at a time.
 Our projections for this year nearly doubles that number.
 No-brainer then that we rely on our in-trial and paying customers to drive our roadmap toward world domination.

 So chill like Jill